 At the point when you swipe to open a mobile push notification, it will have a similar impact as a text message.
-A text message will bring you to your messaging app, while mobile push notifications without app will bring the user to whatever app sent the message.
-Push notifications is completely free for users to receive.
+A text message will bring you to your messaging app, while mobile push notifications without an app will bring the user to whatever app sends the message.
+Push notifications are completely free for users to receive.
 That is not always the case with text messages.

 Individuals get these messages constantly from random numbers.
 You do not want your company to be associated with spam.
 Mobile push notifications are much better because the user knows exactly who it is coming from.
 It is clear that the message is from the app that they have installed on their device.

 When personalized, mobile push notifications advertising receives a high open and active click-through rate (CTR) and can be quite possibly the best way for portable applications to connect with their client base.
 However, their interruptive nature means that there is a fine line between keeping users engaged and annoying them outright.

 For instance, a push message that notifies you regarding a traffic jam close to your home just before you are about to head out to work in the morning is a helpful message, whereas a message about traffic in a foreign city, or a message sent at 4:00 AM is not nearly as welcome.
 If the messages are seen as an undesirable interruption, this may persuade the client to head into their settings and turn off notices for that application.
 To clarify this, here are a few basic types of mobile push notifications:

 - Banner notifications: they can contain the start of a message (on account of a chat application), or contain cautions for occasions like deals, sports scores, or flight registration.